jimhigson/oboe.js-dissertation/main/main.md

 inconsistencies.
 For example, the test url `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of two per second.
-The test registers a JSONPath selector that matches the numbers against a callback that aborts the http request on seeing the fifth.
+The test registers a JSONPath selector that matches the numbers against a callback that aborts the HTTP request on seeing the fifth.
 The correct behaviour is to get no sixth callback, even when running on a platform lacking support for XHR2 where all ten will have already been downloaded.